ejscribner/couchbase-tutorials/tutorial/markdown/python/quickstart-fastapi-python/quickstart-fastapi-python.md

 This endpoint retrieves the list of airports in the database.
 The API has options to specify the page size for the results and country from which to fetch the airport documents.

 [SQL++](https://docs.couchbase.com/python-sdk/current/howtos/n1ql-queries-with-sdk.html) is a powerful query language based on SQL, but designed for structured and flexible JSON documents.
-We will use a SQL+ query to search for airports with Limit, Offset, and Country option.
+We will use a SQL++ query to search for airports with Limit, Offset, and Country option.

-Navigate to the `get` method in the `AirportList` class of `airport.py` file.
+Navigate to the `get_airports_list` method in the `airport.py` file.
 This endpoint is different from the others we have seen before because it makes the SQL++ query rather than a key-value operation.
 This usually means more overhead because the query engine is involved.
 For this query, we are using the predefined indices in the `travel-sample` bucket.
 We can create an additional [index](https://docs.couchbase.com/server/current/learn/services-and-indexes/indexes/indexing-and-query-perf.html) specific for this query to make it perform better.

 First, we need to get the values from the query string for country, limit, and Offset that we will use in our query.
-These are pulled from the `request.args.get` method.
+These are pulled in by the [annotations](https://fastapi.tiangolo.com/tutorial/query-params-str-validations/) on the method in FastAPI.

 This end point has two queries depending on the value for the country parameter.
 If a country name is specified, we retrieve the airport documents for that specific country.
 If it is not specified, we retrieve the list of airports across all countries.
 The queries are slightly different for these two scenarios.